 Scenarios to test: As stated earlier, the user must be aware about the test cases that could be automated with those that can only be tested manually.
 Preferably test cases that needs a lot of human intervention could be suggested to be automated with required data sets.
 Iterating processes could be ideal scenarios for automation, For e.g. The use case of purchase and return of a good using multiple payment methods and tenders could be one such scenario.
 Framework must contains use cases that are easy to adopt and fairly intuitive for new users.
 While your tests should be able to run on different software and hardware platforms and configurations, basic standardization and uniformity needs to be maintained for it to be robust and portable.

-As stated earlier, though POS system cannot be fully automated, users can accelerate their test design and development by automating the core system that would result in reduced cycle time.
-In-depth knowledge about POS systems and challenges associated with it should be addressed as priority while deriving your test strategy.
+As stated earlier, though POS systems cannot be fully automated, users can accelerate their test design and development by automating the core system that would result in reduced cycle time.
+In-depth knowledge about POS systems and challenges associated with them should be addressed as a priority while deriving your test strategy.
 Risk mitigation would only be possible when we have an effective test strategy which would help business to achieve their quality goals.

 Follow us on Aspire Systems Testing to get detailed insights and updates about Testing!